joejoeyjoseph/i-validate/README.md

 # i-validate

+## Deprecation notice

+We have changed the name of our validation tool to **WE-Validate**, please see our new GitHub repo at [WE-Validate](https://github.com/joejoeyjoseph/WE-Validate).
+This repo is no longer regularly updated as of October 2021.

+## Introduction

 This infrastructure code enables comparison of time series from arbitrary data sources using user-defined metrics.
 The tool is designed to be simple, modulized, and extensible.

 The default branch is `main`, and active development is under `dev`.
 Pull requests from `dev` to `main` will be done regularly.